 NAF’s Ataxia Clinical Training (ACT) program debuted in March 2022.
-The primary objective of this training session was to acquire practical knowledge about the diagnostic investigation and treatment of the Ataxias through a series of didactic talks by clinicians who have significant experience in this area.
-The attendees were also introduced to ongoing research in the field of Ataxia and had the ability to personally interact with patients and families affected by a wide-spectrum of Ataxic disorders.
-The ACT included topics on diagnostic approach to Ataxias, heredodegenerative and Acquired Ataxias, neurogenetics of Ataxias, treatment of Ataxia, and research on Ataxia.
+The primary objective of this training session is to acquire practical knowledge about the diagnostic investigation and treatment of the Ataxias through a series of didactic talks by clinicians who have significant experience in this area.
+Attendees are introduced to ongoing research in the field of Ataxia and have the ability to personally interact with patients and families affected by a wide-spectrum of Ataxic disorders.
+The ACT includes topics on diagnostic approach to Ataxias, heredodegenerative and Acquired Ataxias, neurogenetics of Ataxias, treatment of Ataxia, and research on Ataxia.

-We invite movement disorders fellows to participate in this program and gain clinical and scientific knowledge to effectively treat patients and families affected by Ataxia.
+We will invite movement disorders fellows to participate in this program to gain clinical and scientific knowledge to effectively treat patients and families affected by Ataxia.

 To be considered for this training, we request